Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Introduction

 Beyond the setting of smooth Deligne--Mumford stacks, unshifted symplectic structures only arise on objects incorporating both stacky and derived structures, as non-degeneracy of the symplectic form implies that the cotangent complex must have both positive and negative terms.
 Examples of such symplectic derived stacks include the derived moduli stack of perfect complexes on an algebraic $K3$ surface, or the derived moduli stack of locally constant $G$-torsors on a compact oriented topological surface, for an algebraic group $G$ equipped with a Killing form on its Lie algebra.
 In the latter example, the symplectic structure on the smooth locus is that of \cite{goldmanInvartFns}.

-For Poisson structures on smooth algebraic varieties, the Kontsevich--Tamarkin quantisations rely on local formality of the Hochschild complex, so will not readily adapt to arbitrary Poisson structures on derived stacks.
-We show, however, that all non-degenerate Poisson structures can be quantised even when the Hochschild complex is not formal, by a similar mechanism to the quantisation of non-degenerate $(-1)$-shifted Poisson structures in \cite{DQvanish}.
+The common feature in the construction of deformation quantisations for manifolds \cite{DeWildeLecomte,Fedosov, deligneDefFnsSymplectic,kontsevichPoisson,tamarkinOperadicKontsevichFormality} and for smooth algebraic varieties \cite{BezrukavnikovKaledin,kontsevichDQAlgVar,YekutieliDQAG,vdBerghGlobalDQ} is the reduction (\'etale) locally to affine space.
+For derived Artin stacks, this is not an option, so we develop a new approach to show that all non-degenerate Poisson structures can be quantised even if the Hochschild complex is not formal.
+This works by a similar mechanism to the quantisation of non-degenerate $(-1)$-shifted Poisson structures in \cite{DQvanish}, combined with formality of the $E_2$ operad.

 The proof in \cite{poisson} of the correspondence between $n$-shifted symplectic and non-degenerate Poisson structures relied on the existence, for all Poisson structures $\pi$, of a CDGA morphism $\mu(-,\pi)$ from the de Rham algebra to the algebra $T_{\pi}\widehat{\Pol}(X,n)$ of shifted polyvectors with differential twisted by $\pi$.
 In \cite{DQvanish}, this idea was extended to establish the existence of quantisations for $(-1)$-shifted symplectic structures, with $\mu$ being an $A_{\infty}$-morphism from the de Rham algebra to the ring of differential operators.